 - You have abusive family or are in a domestic violence situation.
 GTFO (Get the Fuck Out) and GYOW (Go Your Own Way).

 - You are trying to break the grip of your vices.
 You need to change associations.
-You can never have any contact with anyone you bought from sold to, used with, or handled money for if you want to be clean and sober.
+You can never have any contact with anyone you bought from sold to, used with, or handled money for if you want to be clean and responsible.

 - The wrong people are looking for you.
 This can go along with a history of abuse.
 You need to disappear for your own safety.

 - Everything has gone to shit, there are people looking for you, and the police are way too busy with other matters to protect you.